LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 ### Frechet LeNet Distance

 A smarter way to evaluate the model is the Frechet Inception Distance (FID).
-This was introduce in the 2017 paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium by Heusel et. al.][Heusel-2017].
+This was introduced in the 2017 paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium by Heusel et. al.][Heusel-2017].
 There are two important insights.
-Firstly, after the work of the last two decades in machine learning image classification can be considered a solved task.
+Firstly, image classification can be considered a solved task after the work of the last two decades in machine learning.
 That is we can use an image classification model to get insights into our generated data.
 Secondly, we can view the outputs of penultimate layer of the model as a probability distribution and compare the [statistical distance][wiki-stastical-distance] of it between different datasets.
-The intuition behind using the penultimate layer is that it is an abstract feature space containing essential information about the samples that we can use to compare if samples are similar rather than manually specify features.
+The intuition behind using the penultimate layer is that it is an abstract feature space containing essential information about the samples that we can use to compare samples rather than manually specifying features.

 [LeCun-98]: http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf
 [Heusel-2017]: https://arxiv.org/abs/1706.08500